Tri-County Fish and Wildlife Area

-Tri-County Fish and Wildlife Area is a protected area that covers 3,569 acres and is dedicated to providing hunting and fishing opportunities for the public.
+Tri-County Fish and Wildlife Area, established in 1951, is a protected area that covers 3,569 acres and is dedicated to providing hunting and fishing opportunities for the public.
 It is located between Indiana State Road 13 and State Route 5, northeast of Warsaw, IN.
+The office and shooting range are located at 8432 N 850 E, Syracuse, IN 46567.